How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 Four strategic pillars

 • Persona‑based editorial and visual storytelling.
-Annual narrative architectures guided monthly themes, while a mobile‑first design system—carousels, subtitled video, quote cards—maximised dwell time.
+Annual narrative architectures guided quarterly themes, while a mobile‑first design system consisting of carousels, subtitled video and quote cards maximized dwell time.

 • Real‑time data intelligence.
-Weekly Vector pulses and monthly/quarterly Quant dashboards surfaced outlier performance, SSI shifts and content whitespace.
+As a result of always-on monitoring, periodic "Vector" reports and monthly/quarterly "Quant" reports surfaced outlier performance, SSI shifts and content whitespace.

 • Tiered governance framework.
-A three‑tier risk matrix plus fifteen‑minute Monday micro‑syncs reduced approval cycles from more than a week to fewer than 48 hours.
-A pre‑approved “quiet‑period bank” kept the feed active during financial blackout windows.
+Application of LinkedIn and corporate communications governance.
+A risk matrix plus weekly syncs reduced approval cycles to maximize real-time impact.
+A pre‑approved evergreen content bank kept the feed active during financial blackout windows.

 Technology and AI stack